gbif/hp-legume/about.md

 ---
 lang-ref: about
 title: About Legume
-description: The family and the Community
+description: The Family and the Community
 background: /assets/images/Vachellia_inflor_inaturalist12436165.jpg
 imageLicense: |
   Photo by mhoefft via [gbif.org](https://www.gbif.org/occurrence/1580487687)